fatuma-tahalil/Silver-Robotics-Web-Design/README.md

-A fake website for Silver Robotics FRC team 9575.
+The official website for FRC 9575.
-This website is not the actual website for team 9575.